MathRovi/housing-Matheo-Rouviere/README.md

 API Endpoints
 Example Requests
 Contributors

-Prerequisites
+## Prerequisites:

 Python 3.x (ideally 3.10 or higher)
-PostgreSQL installed and running pyenv or pyenv-win if you want to manage multiple Python versions (Optional) Alembic for database migrations Installation and Setup
+PostgreSQL installed and running pyenv or pyenv-win if you want to manage multiple Python versions Alembic for database migrations

+## Installation and Setup:

-Clone or download this repository:
+# Clone or download this repository:

 bash
-Copier
 git clone https://github.com/your-username/housing-api.git
 cd housing-api

-(Optional) Select your Python version using pyenv:
+# Select your Python version using pyenv:

 bash
-Copier
-pyenv local 3.10.10
+pyenv local 3.10.10 (In my case)
-(or any version you installed)

-Create and activate a virtual environment:
+# Create and activate a virtual environment: In bash

-bash
-Copier
-# Create a venv
+# Create a venv:

 python -m venv venv

-# Windows (cmd.exe):
+# Windows:

 venv\Scripts\activate

-# Windows (PowerShell):
-.\venv\Scripts\Activate.ps1

-# Linux/Mac:
-source venv/bin/activate
-Install dependencies:
+# Install dependencies:

 bash
-Copier
 pip install -r requirements.txt
-(Or if no requirements file is available: pip install flask psycopg2-binary alembic.)

-Database connection settings:
+## Database connection settings:

 You can configure environment variables such as DB_HOST, DB_NAME, DB_USER, DB_PASSWORD, and DB_PORT, or
 Hardcode them directly in app.py or a separate config file.